Night Stalker: The Mysteries Surrounding Bell and Lang

 Why Was Ramirez Convicted if the Evidence Was So Weak?

-Secondly, when a stereo/cassette player belonging to Mabel Bell and Florence Lang was recovered from an associate of Ramirez, a ‘fence,’ Felipe Solano, the defence failed to develop a case for other burglars supplying stolen goods.
-The Netflix documentary claims the stereo was recovered from Jesse Perez, but the Petition and a press report from the preliminary hearing claim Solano had it.
+The Netflix documentary claims the stereo was recovered from Jesse Perez, but the 2008 appeal and a press report from the preliminary hearing claim Solano had it (habeas corpus pg.
+436).
 Law enforcement and the prosecution were all aware of Solano and Perez’s illegal activities – as well as other burglar associates, but only pressed ahead for Ramirez’s conviction.

 So, we are left with the unproven – and inconclusive – Avia print, the circumstantial evidence that Ramirez liked to draw pentagrams, and testimony from criminals – one of whom was impeached (Solano).
 This means there was reasonable doubt as to Richard Ramirez’s guilt.
 Because the cases were not separated into different trials per their crime category, it had a cumulative effect on the jury – plus the prosecution argued in bad faith that there were patterns between the crime scenes, despite police arguing that Ramirez had no modus operandi.